DEVA77A/game/README.md

-# Memory Map Fighter
+# Combat to Death

-**Memory Map Fighter** is a futuristic 1v1 arena fighting game where the arena remembers your actions.
+**Combat to Death** is a futuristic 1v1 arena fighting game where the arena remembers your actions.
 Every 10 seconds, a "Ghost Echo" of your previous actions is spawned, creating a chaotic and strategic battlefield where you must fight your opponent while dodging your own past self.

 ## Features
 - **Time Echo Mechanic**: Actions are recorded and replayed as damaging ghosts.